department-of-veterans-affairs/vets-website/_employment/job-seekers.md

 <div class="row" markdown="0">
 <div class="small-12 columns" markdown="1">

-Wherever you are in your transition, VA provides career advice, mentorship, resume-building assistance, and exclusive access to employers committed to hiring Veterans and military spouses.
+Wherever you are in the transition process, VA provides career advice, mentorship, résumé-building assistance, and exclusive access to employers who are committed to hiring Veterans and military spouses.

 </div>
 </div>